juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 # Accessible-LaTeX-Thesis-Template
 A LaTeX thesis template based on amsbook class aimed at assisting authors in writing documents that can be converted to to accessible epub files.
 Consider this as beta.
-It has been tested with [LaTeXML](https://math.nist.gov/~BMiller/LaTeXML/), and we welcome more testing and feedback (October 2025).
+It has been tested with [LaTeXML](https://math.nist.gov/~BMiller/LaTeXML/), and we welcome more testing and feedback (Jan 2026).

 ## Read this carefully